 Examples of fish with high mercury loads include swordfish, shark, bluefin tuna and Spanish mackerel.

-Since they are used in food preservatives, parabens are found in processed foods generally.
+Since they are used in food preservatives, parabens are generally found in processed foods.

 They’re especially high in processed meats like sausages, pies and pastries, beer, sauces, cakes, desserts, soft drinks and processed fish.

 One study found we take in on average ten times more parabens from our diet than we do through our skin.

 Many alternative health practitioners recommend fermented soya products like tempeh, miso and tofu.

 These all contain substances which can be converted by the body to weak oestrogens and appear to reduce the risk of breast cancer.

 But soya milk contains a much lower level of these substances.

 It is thought however, that compounds in soya can suppress the thyroid gland.